thoughtbot/ios-on-rails/release/ios-on-rails.md

 	// Properties used for placing the event on a map
 	@property (assign, nonatomic) CLLocationCoordinate2D coordinate;

-We use the `copy` property attribute for the properties that are of type NSString so that if we set the property `userID` to a NSMutableString and then mutate the string, the property `userID` will not change with the mutation.
+We use the `copy` property attribute for the properties that are of type `NSString` so that if we set the property `userID` to a `NSMutableString` and then mutate the string, the property `userID` will not change with the mutation.

 For classes that don't have mutable subclasses, like NSDate for `startDate`, we use the `strong` property attribute.

 For properties that are primitives like `coordinate`, we use `assign`.

-We want to place our event objects on our HUMMapViewController's map, so we `@import MapKit;` at the top of the file.
+We want to place our event objects on our `HUMMapViewController`'s map, so we `@import MapKit;` at the top of the file.
 Now we can declare that our `HUMEvent` object conforms to the `<MKAnnotation>` protocol.
 This protocol has a required property `coordinate`, which we have declared.
 Conforming to this property is covered further by the 'Getting Events from the API' section.

 ### Methods for Initializing an Event

-Declare three methods for intializing HUMEvent objects:
+Declare three methods for intializing `HUMEvent` objects:

 	// HUMEvent.h